 Should You Buy Real Estate as Tenants in Common?

-Tenants in Common is one of the ways to hold title in real estate to property by two or more individuals.
-You cannot be a tenant in common by yourself.
-Sometimes this type of title is referred to as Tenancy in Common.
-There is no limit to the number of individuals who can hold title to property or real estate.
-A property held by tenants in common can be owned by two owners or 100+ owners.
+Tenants in common is one way for two or more individuals to hold title to real property.
+You can't be a tenant in common by yourself, but there's no limit to the number of individuals who can hold title to property with you.
+A property held by tenants in common can be owned by two owners or 100-plus owners.

-On the other hand, if three people held title as tenants in common and one person stopped contributing to the mortgage payment, the remaining two would most likely still be liable for the loan to prevent default.
-This is one reason it's important to choose your tenants in common wisely.
+If three people hold title as tenants in common and one of them stops contributing to the mortgage payment, the remaining two would still be liable for the loan to prevent default.
+It's important to choose your tenants in common wisely.

-- Tenants in common can be between two or more persons who are related or who are unrelated; the relationship between the parties, if any, makes no difference.
+Tenants in common can be related to each other or unrelated.
+The relationship between the parties, if any, makes no difference.
 Husbands and wives can hold title as tenants in common.
-John Smith, Mary Johnson and Tallulah Bankhead can hold title together as tenants in common.
+John Smith, Mary Johnson and Sally Doe can hold title together as tenants in common.

-- Ownership can be held in equal shares or unequal shares.
-For example, John could hold 50% ownership, Mary 25% and Tallulah 25%.
+Ownership can be held in equal shares or unequal shares.
+For example, John could hold 50 percent ownership, Mary 25 percent, and Sally 25 percent.

-- Co-tenants have the right to possess the property by one tenant or by all the tenants.
-Tallulah can live in the property by herself or share the property with John and Mary.
-Neither tenant can exclude the other.
+Sally can live in the property by herself or share the property with John and Mary.
+No tenant or tenants can exclude the others.

 How Can Joint Tenants Become Tenants in Common?

 Title usually reverts to a tenancy in common if these four unities aren't met.
-If a joint tenant sells or conveys the interest created in a joint tenancy to another person, the joint tenancy is broken, and a tenancy in common is created.
+If a joint tenant sells or conveys the interest created in a joint tenancy to another party, the joint tenancy is broken and a tenancy in common is created.
 Joint tenants cannot stop another tenant from breaking the joint tenancy.

 Dissolving Tenants in Common

-- The property can be sold and the proceeds distributed equitably among the tenants according to their ownership percentage.
+The property can be sold and the proceeds would be distributed equitably among the tenants according to their ownership percentage.

-- A partition action can filed.
-This involves going to court and asking to sell the property under court order and to distribute the proceeds among the owners.
+A partition action can also be filed.
+This involves going to court and asking a judge to order that the property be sold so the proceeds can be distributed among the owners.
 You might see a partition action filed when an heir wants to sell the property after a co-tenant dies but the other co-tenants do not.

 Other Uses for Tenants in Common

-Increasingly, many properties are being sold under a "tenants in common arrangement" instead of a limited or general partnership.
-A builder, for example, may sell portions of a new project to a number of investors, who will all share an undivided interest in the property.
+Properties are increasingly being sold under a tenancy in common arrangement instead of a limited or general partnership.
+A builder might sell portions of a new project to a number of investors who will all share an undivided interest in the property.
 Seek the advice of legal counsel if you're considering a venture of this nature so you're sure you thoroughly understand your rights and liabilities.

-It is wise to seek the advice of a real estate lawyer any time you buy property.
-The advice contained in this article is not meant to be construed as legal advice and cannot be relied upon as such.
+Always seek the advice of a real estate lawyer when you buy property.
+The advice contained in this article is not intended as legal advice and should not be relied upon as such.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.